 DAY 4: VISIT A LIGHTHOUSE AND A GRAVEYARD

-The tallest lighthouse in the United States, Cape Hatteras lighthouse stands 208 feet tall and its light can be seen 20 miles away.
-Being one of the most iconic structures on the Outer Banks, Cape Hatteras Lighthouse is a “must visit” for out-of-state visitors.
+The tallest brick lighthouse in North America, Cape Hatteras Lighthouse stands 208 feet tall and its light can be seen up to 24 nautical miles away.
+Being one of the most iconic structures on the Outer Banks, Cape Hatteras Lighthouse is a “must visit” for out-of-state guests.
 You can climb the spiral staircase April through Columbus Day but the Visitor's Center Museum and grounds are open year-round.

 Cape Hatteras Lighthouse